About

 The best parts of teaching are the ones nobody plans for.
 The kid with ADHD who can’t sit still in other classes but finds focus in a video editing timeline.
 The introvert who finally speaks up when you hand her a title — “Ambassador” — and a reason to own the room.
 A senior soprano who tears through the Queen of the Night aria because she actually likes it, not because anyone assigned it.
 A student who’d been nothing but trouble until someone put a script in his hands and he discovered he loves reading out loud.

 I use AI tools in my classroom because they work.
 Gemini CLI handles the administrative grind of lesson planning so I can focus on the students instead of the paperwork.
 NotebookLM lets me build knowledge bases for students on everything from DaVinci Resolve to yearbook software — if a class is stuck on something, I can spin up a resource fast.
-I built a seating chart app for my fellow teachers using Claude and Codex through Google’s tools, mainly because I hate making seating charts.
-They use it every day.
+I built a seating chart app using Claude and Codex, mainly because I hate making seating charts.
+A few of my colleagues picked it up.

 Music